 The Company, through its wholly-owned subsidiary easyhome U.S. Ltd., signed a License/Master Franchise Agreement [the "License Agreement"] with an entity controlled by Walter "Bud" Gates ["easygates LLC"] on March 2, 2007.
-Mr. Gates was elected to the Company's Board of Directors in April 2010.
-Mr. Gates does not participate or vote in any Board of Director discussions relating to the Licence Agreement.
+Mr. Gates was elected to the Company's Board of Directors in April 2010 and was a director until December 21, 2011.
+Mr. Gates did not participate or vote in any Board of Director discussions relating to the Licence Agreement.
 The License Agreement has an initial six-year term and allows easygates LLC to set up easyhome franchises in the U.S., excluding the 14 U.S. states that border Canada.
 The License Agreement provides that, for each franchise store that is opened, easygates LLC and easyhome will split both the initial franchise fee and the ongoing royalty fees.
-As at March 31, 2011, 26 franchise locations were opened and operated under the License Agreement.
+As at December 31, 2011, 32 franchise locations were opened and operated under the License Agreement.